-- 1) The complainant took up his duties with the defendant Organisation on 2 June 1949; - 2) At the time when the decision complained of was taken, the complainant was the holder of a fixed-term contract of one year's duration expiring on 31 December 1954; - 3) In February 1953 the complainant received from the representative of the United States to the defendant Organisation a questionnaire to be completed and returned in application of "Executive Order No. 10,422 of the President of the United States dated 9 January 1953 prescribing procedures for making available to the Secretary-General of the United Nations certain information concerning United States citizens employed or being considered for employment on the Secretariat of the United Nations", whose provisions apply to the defendant Organisation by virtue of Part III of the Order in question; the complainant did not answer this questionnaire; - 4) In February 1954, the complainant received an interrogatory from the International Organisations Employees Loyalty Board of the United States Civil Service Commission set up by Executive Order No. 10,459 of 2 June 1953, amending Executive Order No. 10,422 of 9 January 1953, interrogatory to which the complainant also did not reply; - 5) In June 1954, the complainant received an invitation, dated 18 June, to appear on 15 July before the Loyalty Board meeting at the United States Embassy in Paris; - 6) By letter dated 13 July 1954, the complainant informed the Director-General of the reasons of conscience on which he based his refusal to appear; - 7) By letter dated 13 August 1954, the Director-General informed the complainant that he would not offer him a new contract on the expiry of the contract at that time in force.
-This letter stated, inter alia: - "...
+- 1) The complainant took up her duties with the defendant Organization in August 1951; - 2) At the time when the decision complained of was taken, the complainant was the holder of a contract of one year's duration expiring on 14 February 1955; - 3) In February 1953 the complainant received from the representative of the United States to the defendant Organisation a questionnaire to be completed and returned in application of "Executive Order No. 10,422 of the President of the United States dated 9 January 1953 prescribing procedures for making available to the Secretary-General of the United Nations certain information concerning United States citizens employed or being considered for employment on the Secretariat of the United Nations", whose provisions apply to the defendant Organisation by virtue of Part III of the Order in question, the complainant answered this questionnaire; - 4) In March 1954 the complainant received an interrogatory from the International Organisations Employees Loyalty Board of the United States Civil Service Commission set up by Executive Order No. 10,459 of 2 June 1953 amending Executive Order No. 10,422 of 9 January 1953, interrogatory to which the complainant did not however reply; - 5) In June 1954 the complainant received an invitation to appear as from 9 July 1954 before the Loyalty Board meeting at the United States Embassy in Paris; - 6) By letter dated 13 July 1954 the complainant informed the Director-General of the reasons of conscience on which she based her refusal to appear; - 7) By letter dated 13 August 1954 the Chief of the Bureau of Personnel and Management recalled to the complainant that her appointment would expire on 14 February 1955 and informed her that she would not be offered a new contract.
+By letter dated 30 August 1954 the Director-General confirmed the above stating inter alia:

+"...
 In the light of what I believe to be your duty to the Organization, I have considered very carefully your reasons for not appearing before the International Employees Loyalty Board where you would have had an opportunity of dispelling suspicions and disproving allegations which may exist regarding you.
 It is with a deep sense of my responsibilities that I have come to the conclusion that I cannot accept your conduct as being consistent with the high standards of integrity which are required of those employed by the Organization.

-I have, therefore, to my regret, to inform you that I shall not offer you a further appointment when your present appointment expires ...";
+I have therefore, to my regret, to inform you that I shall not offer you a further appointment when your present appointment expires ..."